Tynron Kirk by TM Sandilands

 The last minister was quite a famous character, John Morell McWilliam from 1938-65.
-He was a well-known birdwatcher, President of the Scottish Ornithologists’ Club no less.
-He is said to have spent all his time on birds, while his wife did the parish work.
+He was a well-known birdwatcher, the first Honorary President of the Scottish Ornithologists’ Club no less.
+He is said to have spent all his time on birds and writing bird books, while his wife did the parish work.
 He was Irish and was often so moved by his own preaching that he had tears in his eyes.
 Scotland’s Minister for Ornithology was his nickname.

 Along with every other small kirk the threat of closure has hung heavily over Tynron church.
 It has not survived and another facet of old village life is gone.
 The church is for sale.
 What will become of it?

 The first substantial church was built just after 1700, but there was a succession of older buildings before that going back to the twelfth century and there is a long association with St Cuthbert.
 Cuthbert was an Anglo-Saxon, a monk and later bishop of Lindisfarne.
 Cuthbert may not have visited this area, but his remains were transported round the country after Lindisfarne fell to the Danes in 875.